TacoContent/ourtacobot/discord.md

 ---
 <a name="wdyctw-give_command"></a>
 ## WDYCTW GIVE🛡️
 Gives WDYCTW tacos to the user who answered the question.
-The preferred way to give tacos is to use the reaction on the question with the 'W'.
+The preferred way to give tacos is to use the 'W' emoji reaction on their message.

 ### USAGE 🤗